How to Build a Marketplace Platform: Architecture and Trade-offs

 Sharetribe and similar marketplace platforms are legitimate options for validation.
 If your marketplace follows standard patterns — listings, search, messaging, transactions, reviews — Sharetribe can get you to your first transactions in weeks rather than months.

-Use custom development when:
+Use custom SaaS development when:

-• Your matching logic is algorithmic rather than search-based (job platforms, service matching, B2B procurement)
+- Your matching logic is algorithmic rather than search-based (job platforms, service matching, B2B procurement)

-• Your transaction model is non-standard (subscriptions, multi-party deals, milestone-based payments)
+- Your transaction model is non-standard (subscriptions, multi-party deals, milestone-based payments)

-• Compliance requirements prescribe data handling that a third-party platform cannot satisfy
+- Compliance requirements prescribe data handling that a third-party platform cannot satisfy

-• You expect to compete on product quality and user experience as a differentiator
+- You expect to compete on product quality and user experience as a differentiator

 At Zulbera, we have built marketplace products across several categories.
 If you are trying to determine whether to start with a no-code platform or go straight to custom development, let’s talk through your specific requirements — the answer depends on your market, your timeline, and what you expect to learn in the first twelve months.